Patrick Sellar: Early life and career

 Patrick Sellar was born in Elgin in Morayshire, in December 1780.
-This low-lying coastal agricultural area was at the forefront of agricultural experiment in northern Scotland, and Sellar's family was involved in agricultural improvement in the Northeast of Scotland between 1760 and 1800.
+This low-lying coastal agricultural area was at the forefront of agricultural experiment in northern Scotland, and Sellar's family was involved in agricultural improvement in the northeast of Scotland between 1760 and 1800.
 Sellar's father, Thomas, was the son of a Banffshire stonemason who, in the more accessible Scottish education system, was able to send Thomas to Edinburgh University to study law.
 Thomas then returned to Elgin as a trained solicitor and found work in the country estates of the region.
 He soon became the leading solicitor of the area, building up a fine reputation and a status much advanced from his father's lowly origins.

 Patrick Sellar also studied law at Edinburgh.
-He then trained in his father's law practice, engaged in work for landowners who were improving and rearranging their farmlands, putting in drainage and building new farm buildings - especially on the cereal farms.
+He then trained in his father's law practice, engaged in work for landowners who were improving and rearranging their farmlands, putting in drainage and building new farm buildings, especially on the cereal farms.
 Here Sellar saw in operation the theories he had learnt at Edinburgh University.
 The ideas of Adam Smith and Dugald Stewart were becoming dominant when the younger Sellar was a student.
-Given this educational environment, Sellar came to think of himself as a man of science and a product of the enlightenment.
+Given this educational environment, Sellar came to think of himself as a man of science and a product of the Scottish Enlightenment.

 His father's business provided some degree of training for the factors on the Seafield estate, a major client of Thomas's law firm.
 Among these trainees were Cosmo Falconer and Robert Mackid, both of whom Patrick encountered when he moved to Sutherland.

 Patrick Sellar was clearly influenced by the upwardly mobile story of his family; his grandfather had been a cottar in the hills of Banff but was cleared by an improving landlord.
 Patrick interpreted this as a moral tale (which he was known to share with others): the shock of eviction setting his family on the path of self-improvement.